absmach/magistrala-docs/blog/supermq-storage-architecture.md

 ## Core Metadata

-As mentioend before, at the core of SuperMQ’s architecture are a set of foundational domain entities that define how messaging, identity, and access control are structured across the platform.
+As mentioned before, at the core of SuperMQ’s architecture are a set of foundational domain entities that define how messaging, identity, and access control are structured across the platform.
 These include:

 - `Users`: Authenticate and manage resources
 - `Clients`: Represent devices or applications
 - `Groups`: Organize users and clients hierarchically
-- `Channels`: Define topics for message routingsss
+- `Channels`: Define topics for message routing

 All the above metadata in SuperMQ is stored in PostgreSQL, which acts as the system of record for the control plane.
 The data defines not just what exists in the platform, but how it relates, who can access it, and how messages are routed.
 Unlike the high-frequency message payloads that flow through the system, the above metadata changes relatively infrequently.
 But when it does, it must be updated atomically, consistently, and reliably, because it forms the foundation of the entire system.